sanyuktakate/Recognizing-Handwritten-Online-Mathematical-Equations-Pattern-Recognition/README.md

 This is a Handwritten Online Mathematical Equation recognizer.

-This system is divided into three parts classifications, segmentation and parsing the mathematical symbols.
+This system is divided into three parts classification, segmentation and parsing the mathematical symbols.

 Data:
 The dataset is the CHROME dataset 2014 with online handwritten mathematical equaltions.